 Osteoporosis doesn’t only appear in post-menopausal women.
 It can also occur in men who are over the age of 50, which is when the body stops producing as much testosterone (the male hormone) as it did.

 - Taking certain medications

-In the early stages of osteoporosis there may not be any symptoms, so people don’t realize that they’re suffering from this disease.
-It’s often only diagnosed when that person falls and breaks a bone.
-Osteoporosis can also cause pain that’s unexplained, stooped posture (known as kyphosis), or a loss of height.
+In the early stages of osteoporosis, there may not be any symptoms, so sufferers don’t realize that they have this disease.
+It’s often only diagnosed when they fall and break a bone.
+Osteoporosis can also cause pain that’s unexplained, stooped posture (known as kyphosis) or a loss of height.

-Aerobic exercises like walking, biking, swimming, dancing, or jogging (depending on your individual preference and ability) are also good ideas.
-This helps you maintain a healthy heart, in addition to strengthening your bones.
+Aerobic exercises such as walking, biking, swimming, dancing or jogging (depending on your individual preferences and abilities) are also good for preventing and treating osteoporosis.
+In addition to strengthening your bones, these help you maintain a healthy heart.

-Before starting any exercise routine, keep the following recommendations in mind:
+Before starting this routine of osteoporosis exercises, keep the following recommendations in mind:

 - Avoid holding your breath for long periods of time.
-Practice slow, steady breathing.
+Instead, practice slow, steady breathing.

 - Do three sets of 10 to 15 repetitions of each exercise, resting for 30 seconds between each set.